obafemitayor/MailerLite/README.md

 Open your CLI, navigate to the frontend directory and run npm install

 # Start the application
-Start the application by running the command npm run dev
+Start the application by running the command npm run dev, the application will start running on port 8080

+# Launch the application
+Go to your browser of choice and visit http://localhost:8080/subscribe.
 ```

 ## Running The Unit Tests